 Of these nine factors, sellers directly control three at the point of sale: documentation completeness, servicing record quality, and how well they present the note to the right buyer pool.
 The remaining factors are either set at origination (rate, term, collateral) or belong to the borrower (credit, financial stability).
 That means the practical lever available to any note holder preparing for exit is servicing quality—which is precisely why professional servicing from day one is an exit strategy, not an administrative expense.

-Private lending now represents approximately $2 trillion in AUM with top-100 lender volume up 25.3% in 2024.
-Note buyers in that market have more supply to evaluate than ever before.
+Note buyers today evaluate more supply than at any prior point in the private lending cycle.
 Notes with clean, professional servicing histories stand out in a competitive pool—and those without them take discounts that exceed the cost of professional servicing by a wide margin.

 How We Evaluated These Factors